intel/llvm/llvm/lib/SYCLNativeCPUUtils/compiler_passes/compiler_pipeline/docs/utils.rst

 -----------

-The ``RunVeczPass`` module pass provides a wrapper for using our :doc:`/modules/vecz` ComputeAorta IR vectorizer.
+The ``RunVeczPass`` module pass provides a wrapper for using our :doc:`/modules/vecz` oneAPI Construction Kit IR vectorizer.
 This vectorizes the kernel to a SIMD width specified when the pass is created.
 In our case this is typically local size in the first dimension but there are other factors to consider when picking the width, like being a power of 2.

 We only enable the vectorizer in host when the ``-cl-wfv={always|auto}`` option is provided, a condition check which is the first thing this pass does.
 If this